bobg/taggo/Readme.md

 to determine the module root.
 Vtag then searches that and _its_ parents for the nearest `.git` subdirectory to determine the repository root.
+If `-all` is specified,
+only the repository root is sought.

 If no directories are specified, vtag performs the same search beginning at the current directory.